 font-family: Lucida Console, Andale Mono, "DejaVu Sans Mono", "Bitstream Vera Sans Mono", "DejaVu LGC Sans Mono", Liberation Mono, Monaco, monospace;

-where the name of any font that is not installed on your computer or replaced by the operating system is shown in your default (proportional) serif font.
+for illustration, the above declaration is styled so that the name of any font that is neither installed on your computer nor replaced by the operating system is shown in your default (proportional) serif font.

 The following table lists the fonts in the same order, together with their installation percentages.